 Fig. 2.
 Toba Caldera Complex location map plotted on base DEM image.
 Caldera locations indicated by dashed lines where HDT = brown, OTT = yellow, MTT = dark blue, and YTT = red.
 Inner YTT collapse fault is shown with short red dashes.
 Samosir lava domes are outlined by orange circles and Pardepur lava domes are light blue.
 Dotted orange and light blue circles are sub-lacustrine lava domes, identified by bathymetry, that belong to the Samosir and Pardepur lava dome groups respectively.
-Orange asterisk is possibly an area of sub-lacustrine hydrothermal activity associated with another Samosir lava domes.
-The Version Pardepur lava domes, TT = Tuk-Tuk lava domes, TV = Tandukbenua volcano, SV = Singgalang volcano, SF = Sumatran Fault.
+Orange asterisk is possibly an area of sub-lacustrine hydrothermal activity associated with another Samosir lava dome.
+Pink ovals are areas of recent uplift that may be underlain by hypabyssal intrusions.
+Abbreviations are: PV = Pusikbukit volcano, PD = Pardepur lava domes, TT = Tuk-Tuk lava domes, TV = Tandukbenua volcano, SV = Singgalang volcano, SF = Sumatran Fault.
 Towns are indicated in white (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)